jarkkolaine/breadmagazine/_posts/2018-06-15-taste-for-grain-earth-to-hearth-art-of-connections.md

 status: publish
 published: true
 title: "From Earth to Hearth: The Art of Connections"
+subtitle: Reflections from A Taste for Grain 2018 - Montréal (part 2)
 author: François Thibeault
 date: "2018-06-15 12:50:46 +0300"
 date_gmt: "2018-06-15 09:50:46 +0300"